![](http://www.nzcom.co.nz/newimages/spacer.gif) |

 Markets and Fairs Events Collett's Corner, Lyttelton, Christchurch District

-From Saturday 30 March 2024 to Saturday 4 January 2025
+Today to Saturday 4 January 2025

 Locally-made Aotearoa-New Zealand handcrafts and vintage treasures.